desmondtong/Food-Ordering-App/README.md

 Burps is a user-friendly food ordering application that simplifies the process of discovering, selecting, and ordering delicious meals from a wide range of local restaurants.

 With an intuitive interface and a vast selection of culinary options, Burps offers users the convenience of browsing diverse menus, customizing orders, and tracking deliveries in real-time.
+Currently, Burps have a customer site and vendor portal.

 This is a final fullstack web application as part of General Assembly's Software Engineering Immersive.